 By 2013, we were leading the nation with a 61 percent increase in real GDP growth.

 Now the city was making major investments in itself.
 In 2014, the city broke ground on a $9 million downtown parking garage project.
-It was one of many projects continuing the revitalization of the downtown area.
+In 2021, the city opened a second, free parking garage to the public.

 A new solar park was opened at the site of the former Continental Steel plant site.
 Inovateus Solar has developed the 26-acre park, housing 21,000 solar panels producing 7 megawatts of energy.